jjaimealeman/chat/readme.md

 All prompt responses piped out to `xclip -selection clipboard`, so I can quickly and easily paste elsewhere.

+Image generation is saved to `~/.chatgpt_history/images` folder with date stamp, and suffixed with an incrementing number count.

 ---

 ## Usage: